 Top Node Contains the alarm status of up to four analog inputs.
-Use a value, the engineering unit maximum and minimum, the dead band, and the alarm limits.
 Use a 4XXXX reference.
+Middle Node Contains the control table, which has the raw value, the scaled value, the engineering unit maximum and minimum, the dead band, and the alarm limits.
+Use a 4XXXX reference.
+Bottom Node Contains a constant from one to four to select which nibble of the status register to use.